dinris98/Sport-Accessories-Shop/README.md

 ### **:clipboard: FEATURES AND FUCNTIONALITY:**

 1. List of the sport accessories according to the categories
+2. Details of the sports accessories
-2. Payment options
+3. Payment options
-3. List of checkout goods
+4. List of checkout goods

 ### **:clipboard: SCREEN NAVIGATION:**
 ### **:clipboard: SEQUENCE DIAGRAM:**